Playing God: Medical staff accused of placing DNRs on patients without family knowledge

 Attorney Mike Prieto represents the family in the lawsuit against Roselane’s former medical director, Dr. Sara Sambandham, the physician ultimately responsible for Leona’s care.

-“When we first looked at the case, we really just looked at whether or not Ms. Milne had the mental capacity to execute a DNR,” said Prieto.
+“When we first looked at the case, we really just looked at whether or not Ms. Milne had the mental capacity to execute a DNR,” Prieto said.
 “It wasn’t until later that the rest of the story came out.”

 The rest of the story revealed itself during a 2021 deposition with a social worker who worked at Roselane.